-PL 211A Wills, Estates, and Trusts
+Wills, Estates, and Trusts PL 211A

-3 semester credits 3/0/0 This course provides students with an in-depth examination of law dealing with wills, estates, and trusts, and topics such as: execution and revocation of wills; organization, jurisdiction, and the scope of powers of surrogate courts; and issues in administration and planning of estates.
+This course provides students with an in-depth examination of law dealing with wills, estates, and trusts, and topics such as: execution and revocation of wills; organization, jurisdiction, and the scope of powers of surrogate courts; and issues in administration and planning of estates.
 These topics are explored through the perspective of a paralegal professional, concentrating on issues, tasks, and documents likely to be encountered in future practice.
 Prerequisite(s): PL 105, Introduction to Paralegal Studies and Civil Litigation.
 This course is offered on the Mildred Elley, Albany, NY main campus located at 855 Central Avenue, Albany, NY